Measurement-induced entanglement and complexity in random constant-depth 2D quantum circuits: Conclusion and outlook

 Finally, the techniques we have introduced in this work have the potential to be used in many other settings where one wishes to quantify entanglement in many-body systems.
 In several such settings, including decoding thresholds in error correcting codes \cite{Fan2024,Sala2024}, and phase transitions in measurement-induced dynamics \cite{Bao2020}, the replica technique has been the primary theoretical tool, but the quantities that one can calculate in this formalism are not concretely connected to entanglement without being able to take the replica limit, as we saw for quasientropy.
 By using the distillation-based argument described in this work, one could obtain rigorous results for this kind of physics, thereby shedding more light on the nature of entanglement dynamics in complex many-body quantum systems.

 \acknowledgements{MM acknowledges support from Trinity College, Cambridge.
-WWH is supported by the Singapore NRF Fellowship, NRF-NRFF15-2023-0008, and the CQT Bridging Fund.
+WWH is supported by the Singapore NRF Fellowship, NRF-NRFF15-2023-0008, and through the National Quantum Office, hosted in A*STAR, under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009).
 DM acknowledges support from the Novo Nordisk Fonden under grant number NNF22OC0071934 and NNF20OC0059939.
 Discussions between MM and WWH on the subject of this work were initiated in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611. }